abdulllkhan/rock-paper-scissors-server/README.md

 `docker exec -it mysql-container mysql -uroot -p`

-While mysql is running, type in CREATE DATABASE IF NOT EXISTS stone; to create the database.
+While mysql is running, type in 1CREATE DATABASE IF NOT EXISTS stone;` to create the database.

 When you have finished running the project, stop and remove the mysql container (can be done in the docker GUI too):
 `docker stop mysql-container`